jameshume/jehtech/src/html/openocd.md

 connect under reset using trial and error.

 ```
+# srst_nogate - indicates that JTAG commands (and presumable SWD??) can safely be issued while SRST is active
+# connect_deassert_srst - (default) indicates that SRST will not be asserted while connecting to the target.
+# Its converse is connect_assert_srst, indicating that SRST will be asserted before any target connection.
+# Only some targets support this feature, STM32 and STR9 are examples.
+This feature is useful if you are
+# unable to connect to your target due to incorrect options byte config or illegal program execution.
 reset_config srst_only srst_nogate connect_deassert_srst

 # How long (in milliseconds) OpenOCD should wait after deasserting nSRST (active-low system reset)